PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-06 12:06:26
+Last updated: 2024-04-06 12:06:59
-Random Quote: We're going to Buffalo... and I've seen women from there; the city's aptly named. - Barney Stinson
+Random Quote: I am one far more accustomed to demanding answers, fool, than to giving them. - Thor